FRIDAY 29 APRIL 2022

-One of the most hotly anticipated events in the WLW calendar, the annual DIVA Awards, founded in 2017, are a no-holds-barred celebration of the achievements of LGBTQI women and non-binary people – and their allies – across business, the media, politics and sport.
+One of the most hotly anticipated events in the WLW calendar, the annual DIVA Awards, founded in 2017, are a no-holds-barred celebration of the achievements of LGBTQI women and non-binary people – and their allies – across business, the media and politics.

 Last year, our awards looked a little bit different.
 Faced with a COVID-induced lockdown, the event took place virtually, hosted by celesbian royalty Adele Roberts and Kate Holderness.
 An evening of celebration featuring a star-studded performance from Heather Small.
 Accolades were awarded to Rosie Jones, Mxmtoon, Chloe Morgan, Sarah Paulson, Rose and Rosie, Phyll Opoku-Gyimah, and many, many more.